iherman/rdfjs-c14n-tester/README.md

 (Note, however, that at this point the `package.json` file in the package relies on the local linkage to the `rdfjs-c14n` module rather than importing from `npm`.
 When the project gets to a final equilibrium point, the package file will be modified.
 In the meantime, users of this module must modify the `package.json` file by putting a reference to `rdfjs-c14n` manually.)

+Functionally, but also in terms of the Typescript code, this version is almost identical to its [sister project](https://github.com/iherman/rdfjs-c14n-tester-d), except that this version runs on top of [Node.js](https://nodejs.org) instead of [Deno](https://deno.land).

 ---
 Maintainer: [@iherman](https://github.com/iherman)